 If you’ve have used antibiotics in the past and you think they might have affected your health in a negative way, then it’s certainly worth trying a probiotic supplement to see if any problems you have to improve once you introduce more healthy bacteria into the microbiome

 To help make the probiotics more effective, make sure to include plenty of foods which are prebiotic such as garlic, leeks, onions, almonds.
 Foods like kimchi, kefir, and yogurts are also great sources of good bacteria aside from probiotic supplements.

-In this BBC Article it was reported that ‘Older people have 1000 times less friendly bacteria in their gut’ – and researchers have since found that probiotics improves immune function in elderly persons.
+In this BBC Article, it was reported that ‘Older people have 1000 times less friendly bacteria in their gut’ – and researchers have since found that probiotics improve immune function in elderly persons.

 1. Structural modulation of gut microbiota in life-long calorie-restricted mice

 2. Dogs Lived 1.8 Years Longer On Low-Calorie Diet: Gut Flora May Explain It

 3. Changes seen in gut bacteria content and distribution with obesity: causation or association?

 4. Review on microbiota and effectiveness of probiotics use in older persons